The road toll system in Norway

 - First, a local policy decision must be made in the affected municipalities.

-b.
-The road toll issue, i.e. a draft proposition to the Storting (parliamentary bill), is prepared by the relevant road owner, i.e. the party in charge of the construction of the road in question.
+- The road toll issue, i.e. a draft proposition to the Storting (parliamentary bill), is prepared by the relevant road owner, i.e. the party in charge of the construction of the road in question.
 This may be the Norwegian Public Roads Administration or Nye Veier AS for national roads, and the relevant county administration for county roads.

-- The proposition to the Storting is quality assured by the Norwegian Public Roads Administration before it is processed by the Ministry of Transport and Communications and submitted to the Government
+- The proposition to the Storting is quality assured by the Norwegian Public Roads Administration before it is processed by the Ministry of Transport and Communications and submitted by the Government to the Storting.

-a.
-A toll transaction is generated when a vehicle passes a toll station and is registered as the vehicle’s toll payment tag is identified.
+- A toll transaction is generated when a vehicle passes a toll station and is registered as the vehicle’s toll payment tag is identified.
 Vehicles without a user agreement and toll payment tag will be identified through a photo of the vehicle’s registration number.

-- Transactions are transferred to a toll service provider, who invoices users who have a use agreement.
-Toll chargers invoice users without an agreement
+- Transactions are transferred to a toll service provider, who invoices users who have user agreements.
+The toll chargers invoice users who do not have such agreements.